Rochelle Saidel

 Rochelle G. Saidel is an American writer and researcher.
 She founded the Remember the Women Institute in 1997 and currently serves as its executive director.

 Biography

 Saidel is originally from Glens Falls, New York.
-She completed a PhD in political science at the City University of New York.
-Dr. Saidel received her undergraduate education from both Queens College, City University of New York and Barnard College.
-She then received her M.S. in education from Queens College and her PhD in political science from The Graduate School and University Center, City University of New York.
+She received her undergraduate education from both Queens College, City University of New York and Barnard College.
+She then received her M.S. in education from Queens College and her PhD in political science from the Graduate Center of the City University of New York.